Firstrade Overall Rating

 - Strategy 3 – Buy June 9th Put Vertical – Bearish – Cost $147 – High Probability Rating of 104

-I really like the implementation here, simple and implementable.
+I like the implementation here, simple and implementable.

-See how the whole OptionsPlay functionality works in the image below to get an overview of the functionality.
+See how the whole OptionsPlay functionality works in the image below to get an overview of the feature.

-- Immediate feedback into the 1 month and 6-month trend for the stock.
+- Immediate feedback into the one month and 6-month trend for the stock.

 - This particular fund is has a rating of 88 for a bullish strategy, but only a 35 rating for a bullish options strategy.
 The beauty of this is you can compare where you should buy the stock or utilize an options strategy.

-- Finally, the Profit & Loss simulator is really good as it enables you to try to predict what your profits would be depending on how much you invest in the strategy.
+- Finally, the Profit & Loss simulator is excellent as it enables you to try to predict what your profits would be depending on how much you invest in the strategy.

-Firstrade Navigator is a well designed and powerful system with a lot of important information instantly available, this allows you to drill down into the details.
+Firstrade Navigator is a well designed and robust system with a lot of valuable information instantly available; this allows you to drill down into the details.